one season. If a player were assigned the most complete ever for having a good season, then we would have around 60 most complete players ever.

 tim duncan carrer statistics: 23.3 ppg, 12.9 rpg, 3.9 apg, 2.9 bpg, 0.7 spg.

-oh yeah and werent you saying something about how td's average of assists is low for a player who gets double teamed, etc. ,etc?? looks like keems a bit low too, eh? i'm not saying he wanst complete, but your argument is flawed.
+similar? what td lacks in steals he makes up for in rebounding points and assists. oh yeah and werent you saying something about how td's average of assists is low for a player who gets double teamed, etc. ,etc?? looks like keems a bit low too, eh? i'm not saying he wanst complete, but your argument is flawed.

 if you dont agree with me, then so be it, to each his own, maybe we just have different definitions of compete, maybe we have *shock* different opinions, maybe its because we're different people.